gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    each key-id.

-   Application writers should be aware that establishing a new DTLS connections may result in changes of security parameters.
+   Application writers should be aware that establishing a new DTLS connection may result in changes of security parameters.
 See
    {{sec-Consideration}} for security considerations regarding rekeying.

    A DTLS/SCTP Endpoint MUST NOT have more than two DTLS connections